YangLabHKUST/XPA/README.md

   --geneticCorr true --outputFile ./result
   ```
 ### Contact Info
-If you have comments or questions about the XPA software, please contact Shunkang Zhang, szhangcj@connect.ust.hk.
+If you have comments or questions about the XPA software, please contact Can Yang, macyang@ust.hk and Shunkang Zhang, szhangcj@connect.ust.hk.
 Welcome more suggestions to further improve the software.

 ### License
 XPA is free software under the GNU General Public License v3.0 (GPLv3).